-Bridging Gaps project
+Bridging Gaps exchange programme

-In the Bridging Gaps program students from the southern hemisphere and Eastern Europe can come to VU University/PThU for a period of study and research.
+In the Bridging Gaps exchange programme, students from the southern hemisphere and Eastern Europe can come to VU University/PThU for a period of study and research.
 The Bridging Gaps project establishes a dialogue between theology students from the Netherlands, Asia, Africa, Latin America and Eastern Europe.
 Students are offered the opportunity to look beyond their own context and their own boundaries.
 Bridging Gaps is an intercultural adventure in the search for the meaning of religion and religious texts.
 Primary focus of the project is the correlation between theology and contexts.
 The project tries to disclose the Bible as a source of emancipation and justice.
 In this way students are inspired to contribute to a more humane society.

 The Bridging Gaps project consists of four central components: